Working with Groups

 Creating Self-Enroll Groups

 Self-Enroll allows students to add themselves to a group using a sign-up sheet.
-You can make sign-up sheets available to students on the groups listing page or by adding a link to a course area, such as a Content Area, Learning Module, Lesson Plan, or folder.
 When you create a group using sign-up sheets, the group can be immediately available to use or made available after all members have signed up.
 Self-enrollment is an option available for both single groups and group sets.

 Editing And Managing Groups

 Editing a group allows you to add or remove members, as well as change its name, availability, and tools.

 Adding Group Links To Content Areas